Samsung Galaxy S23 vs Motorola Moto G Power 5G (2024)

 Who should buy each?

-Choose the Samsung Galaxy S23 if: you want superior performance for gaming, need a compact design for one-handed use, or prioritize high-quality video recording.
-(6.1" display, 3900 mAh battery)
+Choose the Samsung Galaxy S23 if: you want top-tier performance for gaming, need a superior camera with 8K video, or prefer a compact design for one-hand use.

-Choose the Motorola Moto G Power 5G (2024) if: you want a budget-friendly option with long battery life, need wireless charging, or prefer a larger display for media consumption.
+Choose the Motorola Moto G Power 5G (2024) if: you need a phone that lasts over a day on a single charge, want fast charging capabilities, or are looking for a budget-friendly option with a large display.
 (6.7" display, 5000 mAh battery)

 Conclusion